About me (and the blog)

 Also, there was the issue of Ben.
 At three (then), he seemed intent on digging, exploring, and eating as much of the natural world as possible, basically a baby Bear Grylls.

 Ben: Can we eat flies?

 Ben: I’m gonna eat this fly.

 His excavating large chunks of earth from Lyon’s mostly manicured confines in search of worms and treasure wasn’t ideal.
 We needed to get him in the great outdoors.

-I was thinking about all of this as we as we trudged from Lyon’s center through city outskirts, past bland suburbs, and eventually onto a small Alps-bound highway where we ground to a halt, stuck in a line for tolls.
-All of which felt way too similar to leaving NYC by car for the weekend–in a word: PAINFUL.
+Alps-ho, we trudged from Lyon’s center through city outskirts, bland suburbs, and eventually onto a small Alps-bound highway where we ground to a halt, stuck in a line for tolls.
+All of which felt basically the same as leaving NYC for the weekend by car–in a word: PAINFUL.

 Little by little, I introduced the idea of “maybe moving…?” to Shon.
-Naturally, having just arrived in Lyon, Shon didn’t love the idea of up and moving.
+Naturally, having just arrived in Lyon, he didn’t love the thought of up and leaving.
 But eventually, he warmed to the idea.
 I wasn’t surprised.
-After all, he’s the one who waxes poetic about raising chickens and bees in a backyard.
-(His dream.
-Not mine.)
+He’s the one who waxes poetic about raising chickens and bees in a backyard.

 Meanwhile, I love Vosges chocolate.
-So, naturally, I felt a connection to France’s Vosges mountains before I knew an ounce about them (well, beyond that there’s no apparent connection between the mountains and the chocolate).
-I knew even less about Alsace, the northeastern department in which the Vosges are partly located.
-But the more I read about the area–the “half-timbered” houses, the vineyards, the mountains, the proximity to Germany’s Black Forest–the more I thought…maybe?
+So, naturally, I felt a connection to France’s Vosges mountains before I knew anything about them.
+(Well, beyond that there’s no obvious connection between the chocolate and the mountains).
+I knew even less about Alsace, the northeastern department in which part of the Vosges are located.
+But the more I read about the area–the “half-timbered” houses, the vineyards, the mountains (and skiing), the proximity to Germany’s Black Forest–the more I thought…maybe?
 A quick visit on Shon’s part, and here we are, in the town of Colmar.
 It was as abrupt a decision as it sounds.